CodingCult/sea-island/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

 **Is your feature request related to a problem?
-Please describe.**
+If yes, please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I cannot set my mouse acceleration, which is important because [...]

-**Describe the solution you'd like**
+**Describe the feature/solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.